Benjamin-Joe/pp5-strore/README.md

 8. [Deployment](#deployment)

 # Note
 The project was not finished in time, I failed to complete adding stripe payments and I did not have a structure for password resets and various minor stylings on the website.
-Due to be fixed
+Due to be fixed.
+Also had trouble with deployment, so the site is not properly deployed.
+I will try again to pass this project next time

 <a href="setup"></a>
 # Setup